-Sailing on a top notch ocean liner to a new provider at a new destination hoping for a better future.
+Getting the new years crop to a new provider at a new destination hoping for a better future.

 Once again I had a nice surprise trying the ‘’iixo’’ coil X-over after the instigation of dear friend, mentor and excellent horn builder Martin Seddon.
 For more info please click.

 Vital Announcement On Grounding

 Lately I see many quacks selling boxes and other devices for earthing purposes, promoting a noiseless system.
 This earthing scheme is good and safe only for one diode/high-Z earphone radio.

 In case you want to complement your system with such an “earth” get ecological and buy a pot with a water-thirsty plant.
 Drive a nail in the pot and connected it to a wire, connect the other end to an earth post in your system.

 PLEASE for no reason omit (cut) the ground from your system or your sockets.

 Please note that in most places in the world the electric provider connects the neutral to the ground in the mains/fusses central panel, so the earth becomes ground.

 If you feel restless and think that the noise in your system comes from the ground itself and not from your messy connections (ground loops), you could create a complimentary technical ground (just for your system) using the water pipe system in you place, only if you are sure that it is all metal and is connected this way to the local grid.